 We just got a new Smart TV and I’m super stoked.
 Sean and I worked from home the day it arrived and we also ordered tacos which turned into a great game of tv or tacos?!
 It’s my first time having a *brand new* TV.

 Our previous model was bought 2nd hand years ago, we’re retiring it to the cottage now.
 The Sony 4K Android Smart TV is so clear and it was really easy to set up.
 It comes with Google Play, Netflix, and internet connectivity making it easy to watch your fav shows, download movies, or watch videos on YouTube.

-Over the last year, I’ve been making our home smarter with the addition of Hue Lights, a Dyson fan, Alexa, and now an Android Smart TV.
+Over the last year, I’ve been making our home smarter with the addition of Hue Lights which I’ve heard a friend managed to build some of his own, wow!
+He told me he built some with parts he found at Octopart but I digress, a Dyson fan, Alexa, and now an Android Smart TV.
 As we start to make our home smarter, we’ve got so many entry points putting us at risk for privacy and hacks.

 The solution is to make sure we can browse the internet and watch all our fav shows without having personal data compromised.
 ESET is a leader in security solutions for home computer & mobile.
 They’ve created the world’s first ever security solution for Android Smart TVs, using tech to guard against cybercriminals with their eyes on connected TVs.

 I quite like their i-Robot style dude below.